 And how to answer to these kind of feedback?
 My approach:

-My answer was exactly: “Sure, we can find a better solution together”.
+My answer was exactly this one: “Sure, we let’s find a better solution together”.
 And we did it.

 And that is, believe it or not, a game changer.
 You are inviting the feedback giver to think about what would solve that particular question together with you.
-If you read the article I wrote about clashes between Designers and Developers, you will see the same affirmation of this very post: Collaboration is the key to a well designed project.
+If you read the article I wrote about clashes between Designers and Developers, you will see the same affirmation that we can have her: Collaboration is the key to a well designed project.

 - Don’t be afraid of not having the answers in the very moment somebody asks;

-- Don’t be afraid to be wrong and going back;
+- Don’t be afraid to be wrong and revisit your previous decisions;

 - Don’t be afraid of feedback because they are just exactly what you need in order to make a bullet-proof Design piece.